Download and print the NAIDOC history timeline - PDF

 1956 – 1990

-Major Aboriginal organisations, state and federal governments, and a number of church groups all supported the formation of, the National Aborigines Day Observance Committee (NADOC).
+Major Aboriginal organisations, state and federal governments, all supported the formation of, the National Aborigines Day Observance Committee (NADOC).
 At the same time, the second Sunday in July became a day of remembrance for Aboriginal people and their heritage.

 In 1972, the Department of Aboriginal Affairs was formed, as a major outcome of the 1967 referendum.